 The Matthew C. Sellitto Foundation awarded a grant of $100,000 to Wesley College.
 The donation will be used as an endowed fund to provide support to underprivileged students from urban environments attending Wesley College.

 Sellitto (9/30/77 – 9/11/01), was only 23 years old when his life was tragically cut short in the largest terrorist attack on American soil.
 His dream of working in finance came true in February 2001 when he was hired by Cantor Fitzgerald, one of the...[more]

 In recognition of National Nurses Week, four Wesley alumni and two faculty members were recognized in Delaware Today Magazine.
 Alana King ’09 and Melody Wireman ’08, received Excellence in Nursing Awards, and Susan Hoffman ’06, nursing laboratory manager Christine Jarrell, Elizabeth Light ’06 and Professor Nancy Rubino received honorable mentions.
 They were all featured in a “Top Nurses” section in the May 2013 edition of Delaware Today.
 The magazine partnered with the Delaware Nurses...

-Wesley College biological chemistry sophomores Catherine (Catie) Gross and Kaylee Miller have been selected to present an undergraduate research project in organic chemistry at the annual Council of Undergraduate Research (CUR) Posters on the Hill event in Washington, D.C. from April 23-24.
+Wesley College biological chemistry students Catherine Gross and Kaylee Miller presented research at the Council on Undergraduate Research (CUR) 2013 Posters on the Hill event in Washington, D.C. from April 23-24.